Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Introduction

 In pioneering work, usually a factor of 1/3 is multiplied onto the Spitzer value as a correction for the influence magnetic fields (e.g. \citealt{Dolag2004}, supported by work presented in \citealt{Rosner1989}).
 We present a numerical implementation of the anisotropic heat transport equation including the seeding and evolution of magnetic fields applied to cosmological simulations of galaxy clusters.

 A solver for anisotropic thermal conduction is already part of several commonly used grid based codes, which solve the equations of magnetohydrodynamics (MHD).
-For implementation details and cluster simulations see for example \cite{Parrish2005}, \cite{Bogdanovic2009}, \cite{Avara2013} (ATHENA code), \cite{Ruszkowski2011} (FLASH code) or \cite{Vazza2010} (ENZO code).
-However, we present the first implementation of anisotropic thermal conduction into a smoothed particle magnetohydrodynamics (SPMHD) code.
+For implementation details and cluster simulations see for example \cite{Parrish2005}, \cite{Bogdanovic2009}, \cite{Avara2013} (ATHENA code) or \cite{Ruszkowski2011} (FLASH code). \nr{Recently \cite{Hopkins2016} presented the implementation of diffusion equations for the hybrid code GIZMO.} However, we present the first implementation of anisotropic thermal conduction into a smoothed particle magnetohydrodynamics (SPMHD) code.
 In contrast to the Eulerian methods, which discretise the volume, SPH discretises the mass and is commonly used in simulations of structure formation.
 The Lagrangian nature of SPH ensures the conservation of energy, momentum and angular momentum and allows to resolve large density gradients.
 For a recent review on the SPH method we refer to \cite{Price2012}.

-In this paper we present simulations performed with the N-body / SPH code GADGET \citep{Springel2001,Springel2005} with the non-ideal MHD implementation based on \cite{Dolag2009} and \cite{Bonafede2011}.
+In this paper we present simulations performed with the N-body / SPH code GADGET \citep{Springel2001,Springel2005a} with the non-ideal MHD implementation based on \cite{Dolag2009}, \cite{Stasyszyn2013} and \cite{Bonafede2011}.
 The SPH code evolves entropy as the thermodynamical variable of choice \citep{Springel2002}.
 Additionally, we include several improvements for SPH such as the Wendland kernel functions \citep{Dehnen2012}.
+More information on some of the SPH improvements can be found in \citet{Beck2015}.
 Our cosmological simulations include sub-grid models for radiative cooling, star formation and supernova feedback as described by \cite{Springel2003}.
-Furthermore, we employ a supernova seeding scheme for the magnetic field \citep{Beck2013} in contrast to previous simulations using uniform initial magnetic fields \citep[e.g.][]{Beck2012}.
+Furthermore, we employ a supernova seeding scheme for the magnetic field \citep{Beck2013} in contrast to previous simulations using uniform initial magnetic fields \citep[e.g.][]{Dolag1999,Beck2012}.
+Therefore, we start without any initial magnetic field in all of the simulations.
+Magnetic fields are then frequently seeded (i.e. injected) during the simulation within star-forming regions by supernova events and then further evolved by the MHD equations \citep{Dolag2009}.
 We use and extend the existing implementation of isotropic thermal conduction by \cite{Jubelgas2004} with the conjugate gradient solver described in \cite{Petkova2009}.

 The paper is structured as follows.
 In section \ref{phenomenologyconduction} we explain the physics behind (anisotropic) thermal conduction, and describe our SPH implementation in section \ref{numericalimplementation}.
 Section \ref{tests} presents several test problems before we analyse simulations of galaxy cluster formation in section \ref{applicationgeneral}.